"Sunny beach, Canaveral National Seashore, 2015." by U.S. National Park Service , public domain

 The Canaveral National Seashore (CANA) is a National Seashore located between New Smyrna Beach and Titusville, Florida, in Volusia and Brevard Counties.
 This 25 miles of pristine Atlantic Ocean beach, dunes and Mosquito Lagoon is the longest expanse of undeveloped land along the East Coast of Florida and as a federally protected area will remain primarily as it is today.

-Reflect on the pristine barrier island which is composed of dune, hammock, and lagoon habitat.
+Reflect on the barrier island which is composed of dune, hammock, and lagoon habitat.
 Explore ancient Timucua shell mounds.
 Experience the sanctuary that is provided for thousands of species of plants and animals that call Canaveral National Seashore home.

 Canaveral National Seashore is located along Florida's East coast in both Volusia & Brevard counties.
 To access Apollo Beach - take I-95 to exit 249, then go east until it turns into A1A.
 Follow A1A south to the park entrance.
 To access Playalinda Beach - take I-95 to exit 220.
 Go east through Titusville on Garden Street, continue east and follow the signs.